Inventory Asset Management

 In Part One, we discussed the benefits of using an outright buy option to recover value from your surplus inventory.
 Now let’s take a look at the consignment option.
 To simplify, we will start with a comparison.

-In the last decade, consignment partners have become a popular way for companies to resell expensive and unused inventory they no longer need.
+In the last decade, consignment partners became a popular way to resell expensive and unused inventory they no longer need.
 The company leaves the unneeded items in the consignment partner facilities.
-If the partner is able to sell the items, the customer receives a percentage of the sale.
-Buyers are delighted to find valuable items for less than retail cost, and the customer is pleased to recover value from the unneeded items with almost no effort.
+If the partner can sell the items, the customer receives a percentage of the sale.
+Buyers get valuable items for less than retail prices, and the customer easily recovers value from surplus inventory.

 Consignment of surplus electronic components works very much the same way.
-If you find yourself with surplus inventory, but you don’t think that you can maximize its value through an outright sale, you can consign the products to Ravin.
-We receive, reconcile, inspect, and stage the products, while your company retains ownership.
+If you have surplus inventory but don’t think that an outright sale is best, you can consign the products to Ravin.
+We receive, reconcile, inspect, and stage the products, while your company retains ownership of them.
 With complete visibility, and control of each line item – down to the resale price if you choose.
 Then our commodity experts put their market intelligence to work for you, scanning the globe for buyers who may need the parts you have in surplus.
-When we find a buyer, we take care of the details.
-Then your company gets the fair majority of the proceeds, which enables you to recover a significant amount of value from items that otherwise may have been scrapped.
+When we find a buyer, we handle the details.
+Then your company gets the fair majority of the proceeds.
+This enables you to recover a significant amount of value from items that otherwise may have been scrapped.

-The consignment option is very similar to Ravin’s third option for recovering value from surplus: taking advantage of our leverage program, also known as “demand” opportunity.
+The consignment option is like our third option for recovering value: taking advantage of our leverage program, also known as “demand” opportunity.
 What is the major difference between the two, and which option would work best for your company?
-We hope to answer those questions in Part Three of this Series.
+We will answer those questions in Part Three of this Series.

 Part Three of Series: Demand Opportunity